SuperSpacer54376/Macnify-Windows/README.md

 ## Installation Process

 ### 1. Extract the Widget Package
-Locate `Widgets_MacnifyWindows.zip` within the Macnify-Windows folder.
+Locate `Widgets.zip` within the MacnifyWindows folder.
 Select **Extract all** from the toolbar to decompress the contents to your designated location.

 ### 2. Install uWidgets Application
 Identify your system architecture folder and extract its contents.
 Launch the installation by double-clicking the uWidgets application icon.